Doddie Weir: Personal life

 Weir married Kathy Huchinson in 1997.
 They have three sons.

 Tartan

 Weir designed his tartan in 2018 in collaboration with Berwickshire-based clothes firm ScotlandShop, in a bid to raise cash for the My Name'5 Doddie Foundation.
 The tartan features colours from the teams he played for: black and yellow of Melrose, blue and white of Scotland, and black of the former and white of the latter are also intended as a reference to his seven years with Newcastle Falcons.
 It is officially registered on the Scottish Register of Tartans, reference: 12047.
+After Weir's death, rugby league club Leeds Rhinos paid tribute to Weir by incorporating the tartan into a commemorative kit for the 2023 Magic Weekend.
+Weir had become good friends with former Rhinos player and fellow MND sufferer Rob Burrow.

 Honours

 Weir was appointed an Officer of the Order of the British Empire (OBE) in the 2019 New Year Honours for services to rugby, to motor neurone disease research and to the community in the Scottish Borders.
 He collected the award from Queen Elizabeth II at an investiture at Holyrood Palace in July 2019.

 Named in his honour, the Doddie Weir Cup is a perpetual rugby union trophy for matches played between Scotland and Wales.
 The inaugural competition was played in Cardiff in November 2018, with competitive encounters most likely to be played in the Six Nations.

 In November 2018, he was presented by the Lord Provost of Edinburgh with the Edinburgh Award in recognition of the contribution he has made to the city, to sport and to motor neurone disease (MND) awareness and research – the twelfth recipient of this award.
 At the World Rugby Awards, he received the Award for Character.
 That same month, Glasgow Caledonian University conferred him with an Honorary Degree in recognition of his outstanding contribution to the sporting community and his commitment to fundraising for the common good.

 In December 2019, Weir was announced as the recipient of the Helen Rollason Award, which is presented every year during the annual BBC Sports Personality of the Year show.
 The award was presented to him by Princess Anne.

 In July 2020, he was inducted into the Scottish Rugby hall of fame.
 That year, the National Galleries of Scotland announced that a portrait of Weir by artist Gerard M. Burns had been loaned to the Scottish collection.

 In November 2021, Melrose Rugby announced Weir as being appointed to the honorary position of joint President of the club.

 In July 2022 he was awarded an honorary degree by Abertay University.